Is Drug Addiction Destroying Your Life?

 It’s really common for people with severe addictions to form an identity around drug use.
 Use often involves a sense of ritual or routine can become familiar and comforting.
 Physiologically, drug use can set off the same dopamine receptors that are triggered when one experiences love or care.
 So, in a sense, you are ending a long-term attachment with something that has temporarily provided you a sense belonging and purpose.

 Discovering the reasons that have led to your use and healing any depression, anxiety, unresolved traumas or family issues can help move on and live a new, more empowered and balanced life.
 Recovery is not possible without starting anew, which is why sobriety is not easy.
 You may have to learn to trust and establish healthy relationships.
 Or, you may have to confront challenging events from your past.
 Regardless of the specifics, in a non-judgmental space, we can collaboratively develop a tailor-made treatment plan that works specifically with your personality, wants, needs and comfort level.
-With my support, I do believe that profound and lasting positive changes are possible.
+With proper support, profound and lasting positive changes are possible.
 You don’t have continue feeling out of control or defining yourself by addiction.

 I want to do this on my own.
 I don’t feel comfortable talking to a stranger about my drug habit.